mklindtner/rest-api-seed/readme.md

 * Producer/Consumer *logic/producerConsumer/fetchDataMultiThread*

 # EndPoints
-*example of an id would be to write "1" instead of id*
+*example of an id would be to write "1" instead of id* <br />
+NB!
+The links will show a 404 use a API request tool like postman
 ### Fetch object generated in database
 * https://fluffysnail.com/rest-api-seed/api/anyObject2 (GET, all)
 * https://fluffysnail.com/rest-api-seed/api/anyObject2/id (GET)